-We generate dealer subscription services revenues through the sale of various subscription services packages at different prices, which enable dealers to market their vehicle inventories on our websites.
+We generate dealer subscription services revenues through the sale of various subscription services packages at different prices, which enable dealers to market their vehicle inventories on our websites and mobile applications.
 All of our dealer subscription services are sold on a quarterly or annual fixed-fee basis.

 We offer basic automobile listing services free of charge to all of our registered dealers.
-We had 24,562 registered dealers as of December 31, 2014, compared with 23,897 and 18,609 registered dealers as of December 31, 2013 and 2012, respectively.
+We had 26,190 registered dealers as of December 31, 2015, compared with 24,562 and 23,897 registered dealers as of December 31, 2014 and 2013, respectively.
 Our dealer subscribers are registered dealers that have purchased subscription packages.
-We provide our dealer subscribers with additional tools and features to enable them to more effectively market their inventories on our websites.
-Our dealer subscribers grew from 5,052 in 2012 to 10,617 in 2013 and 17,779 in 2014.
-Our dealer subscription services revenues accounted for 19.1%, 26.4% and 29.7% of our net revenues in 2012, 2013 and 2014, respectively.
-We believe that our dealer subscription services revenues will continue to grow in absolute amounts and as a percentage of our net revenues in the near future, driven by our ability to increase the number of registered dealers, as well as our ability to subsequently convert registered dealers into dealer subscribers and command higher fees for different subscription packages.
+We provide our dealer subscribers with additional tools and features to enable them to more effectively market their inventories on our websites and mobile applications.
+Our dealer subscribers grew from 10,617 in 2013 to 17,779 in 2014 and 21,705 in 2015.
+Our dealer subscription services revenues accounted for 26.4%, 29.7% and 30.7% of our net revenues in 2013, 2014 and 2015, respectively.
+We believe that our dealer subscription services revenues will continue to grow in the near future, driven by our ability to subsequently convert registered dealers into dealer subscribers and command higher fees for different subscription packages by providing more value-added services to our dealer subscribers.